mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 |---------|---------|
 | integer | `5`     |

-The maximum number of concurrent feed updates to perform, if a concurrent service driver is used.
+The maximum number of concurrent newsfeed updates to perform, if a concurrent service driver is used.

 ### fetchTimeout